Coccidiosis, A Beginner's Guide ...

 Coccidiosis, pronounced cock-sid-ee-oh-sis, is a disease caused by a coccidial oocyst (pronounced oost) the most common of which is 'Eimeria tenella'.

-There are many types of coccidia but one type will only infect one type of animal i.e a poultry coccidia will not infect a cow and vice versa.
+There are many types of coccidia but one type will only infect one type of animal i.e a poultry coccidia will not infect a calf or lamb and vice versa.
 However, treating and curing one type of poultry coccidia does not mean that they cannot be later infected by another type.

-The oocyst eggs are also passed out through the droppings and so infect other birds.
+The oocyst eggs are passed out through the droppings and this is how it infects other birds.
 Adult birds can live perfectly well with small infections their whole lives and if you use a preventative tonic like Apple Cider Vinegar & Garlic this can certainly keep on top of any oocysts and other worms.
 This 'acid' in the gut will help to prevent the formation of the oocyst which does the damage.

-However, when egg production drops, there is blood in the poo, the bird is lethargic and generally looking unwell then other treatment is needed.
-If not treated quickly at this point the bird will die.
+However, when egg production drops, there is blood in the poo, the bird is lethargic and generally looking unwell then another treatment is needed.
+If not treated quickly at this point the bird may die.

 Quote from government DEFRA document about coccidiosis in poultry: